yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 release tag as strings.
 Some projects number the bundle and the tag differently
 - SMCAMDProcessor ships bundle 1.0.1 in release 0.7.2f1 - so treat it as a prompt to look, not as a verdict.

+## The recovery installer

+A whole macOS image is over 4 GB and a FAT32 partition cannot hold one, so an EFI stick and an installer usually have to be two different things.
+Apple's recovery is the way round it: about 700 MB of BaseSystem that boots, connects, and downloads the rest itself.

+OpenCore ships `macrecovery`, which speaks Apple's protocol and verifies what lands against the chunklist Apple sends with it.
+It is vendored with the rest of the release and driven, exactly like SSDTTime and USBToolBox. `recovery.py` is the joining up: which macOS, where it goes, and what to do next.

+    python3 tools/recovery.py --list
+    python3 tools/recovery.py --macos 12.7.6 --out /Volumes/USB
+    python3 tools/setup.py --recovery 12.7.6 --recovery-to /Volumes/USB

+The list is not kept here. `boards.json` travels with `macrecovery` and records, for each board id, the newest macOS Apple offers it; grouping by that gives one entry per macOS, and the board id is the argument the request is made with.
+The six boards mapped to `latest` are left out - what they return today is not something this can name in advance.

+It writes `com.apple.recovery.boot` at the root of the drive, beside `EFI`, which is where OpenCore looks.
+A run that fails takes back what it wrote: there is no resuming a partial BaseSystem, and leaving one there stops the next attempt before it starts.

+This is the only thing in the repository that opens a connection on a person's behalf, and it does it when asked and not before.
+The About page says so rather than claiming the program never reaches the network.

 ## The guided path